Boss Hogg: Video games

-Boss, voiced by Sorrell Booke, appeared in The Dukes.
-This cartoon lasted for two seasons, both in 1983, for a total of 20 episodes.

-Television
+Other television appearances

-A drunken hallucination Boss Hogg appears to Dee Reynolds in It’s Always Sunny in Philadelphia Season 10, Episode 1, "The Gang Beats Boggs".
+A drunken hallucination Boss Hogg appears to Dee Reynolds in It's Always Sunny in Philadelphia Season 10, Episode 1, "The Gang Beats Boggs".
 He was played by American actor Jerry Hauck.

 Reception and legacy

 He has been described as a "stereotypical corrupt public figure".
 Writing in 2017, Lexye L. Schockley saw in Boss Hogg, although fictional and "exaggerated on all fronts", the image of a flawed local leader who abuses his unchecked power, who have been and still are not uncommon in small-town politics.
 S. Robert Lichter et al. characterized Boss Hogg as the "blustery county commissioner and machine-style political boss" of his rural area, and saw in the figure a typical example of a "trend was toward casting foolish or bumbling politicians in humorous roles" in American television in the 1980s.
 Boss Hogg has also been described as a stereotypical "Southerner", but in contrast to the "sly Duke boys", focusing on the negative traits of bigotry and stupidity.

 Boss Hogg's initials "J. D." inspired part of the name of J D Wetherspoon, a pub chain with locations around the United Kingdom and Ireland.